shamsway/shamsway.github.io/_posts/2018-07-10-checking-in.md

 date: 2018-07-10
 comments: true
 crosspost_to_medium: false
-excerpt: Checking inn after a short blogging hiatus
+excerpt: Checking in after a short blogging hiatus<p>
 ---

 Things have been a little quiet around here, so I wanted to put up a quick post recapping what I've been up to as well as things coming down the pike.
 I've been on quite a run since my last post.
 The main time sink was passing several tests to keep our Cisco "Advanced Data Center Architecture Specialization" before it expired on 7/1.
 The upside is the material was _mostly_ the same as what I studied for my CCIE DC.
 The downside is that my CCIE DC is useless for this specialization.
 Yes, I'm a little bitter.
 Here's are the tests that I had to speed run.